Bank of Baroda's CSR initiative

 Highlights

-Bank of Baroda (BoB), Telangana Regional office, Hyderabad has distributed essential goods like rice, dal, sugar, oil packets, salt ,turmeric, chili powder and onion /potatoes worth Rs 90,000 to 100 migrant workers and others residing at three different GHMC shelter places of Madhapur , Hi-tech City and Lingampally on Monday
+Hyderabad: Bank of Baroda (BoB), Telangana Region, has distributed essential goods to migrant works at various parts of Hyderabad on Wednesday.
+The ban...

-Hyderabad: Bank of Baroda (BoB), Telangana Regional office, Hyderabad has distributed essential goods like rice, dal, sugar, oil packets, salt ,turmeric, chili powder and onion /potatoes worth Rs 90,000 to 100 migrant workers and others residing at three different GHMC shelter places of Madhapur , Hi-tech City and Lingampally on Monday.
+Hyderabad: Bank of Baroda (BoB), Telangana Region, has distributed essential goods to migrant works at various parts of Hyderabad on Wednesday.
+The bank's branches at Hitech City, Gachibowli, Madhapur in the city have undertaken the corporate social responsibility (CSR) activity.

 Download The Hans India Android App or iOS App for the Latest update on your phone.